Australia First Party

-The Australia First Party (NSW) Incorporated, often shortened to the Australia First Party (AFP), is an Australian far-right political party founded in 1996 by Graeme Campbell.
-The policies of Australia First have been described as ultranationalist, anti-multicultural and economically protectionist.
+The Australia First Party (AFP), officially known as the Australia First Party (NSW) Incorporated, is an Australian nationalist political party founded in 1996 by Graeme Campbell, a former member of the Australian Labor Party.
+The policies of the party have been described as nationalist, anti-multicultural and economically protectionist, advocating for strict immigration controls, the prioritization of Australian citizens in employment, and the promotion of Australian culture and values.
 The party's logo includes the Southern Cross of the Eureka Flag.

-The AFP's current leader, Jim Saleam, is a Lebanese Australian, a convicted arsonist, a former member of the neo-Nazi National Socialist Party of Australia and founder of the militant Australian white supremacist group National Action.
+The AFP's current leader, Jim Saleam, is a Lebanese Australian, a convicted arsonist, a former member of the National Socialist Party of Australia and founder of the militant Australian white nationalist group National Action.
+The party has been accused of having ties with fascism and neo-Nazism.
+In October 2022, the Global Project Against Hate and Extremism (GPAHE) released a report in which it classified the AFP as a "white nationalist" and "anti-immigrant" group.

+As of July 2024, the party is only registered for local government elections with the New South Wales Electoral Commission (NSWEC) as "Australia First Party (NSW) Incorporated (Councils)".

 History

 Campbell era

 The Australia First Party was established in June 1996 by Graeme Campbell, and registered as a political party by the Australian Electoral Commission (AEC) on 13 September 1996.
 Campbell had been the federal Labor member for Kalgoorlie since 1980.
 However, he was disendorsed by Labor in 1995, and continued to sit in parliament as an independent.
 He was reelected as an independent at the 1996 Australian federal election, and formed AFP soon after.
 However, AFP was not successful at the 1998 federal election and Campbell lost his seat, blaming his loss on Australia First being eclipsed by One Nation.
 In 2009, he claimed that, if not for the presence of a One Nation candidate, he would have picked up an additional 8.5% of the vote, which would have been enough to keep him in the race.

 Campbell remained Australia First's leader until June 2001, when he left the party to stand (unsuccessfully) as a One Nation Senate candidate in Western Australia.
 At the 2004 federal election, Campbell attempted unsuccessfully to regain his old federal seat as an independent.
 He again stood for the Senate in Western Australia at the 2007 federal election as an independent, but only achieved 0.13% of the vote.